phil-6/radius-contractors/README.md

 # Radius Contractors

-## Find builders and tradespeople recommend by people you trust.
+## Find builders and tradespeople recommended by people you trust.

 It's really challenging to find reliable builders.
 Check-a-trade and MyBuilder are commercial behemoths, focused on their bottom line rather than providing a good service to homeowners.